AP VoteCast: How voters felt about happy hours, Taylor Swift - WHIZ News

 Commonwealth law bans bars and other establishments from having special discounts on beer, wine and liquor.
 AP VoteCast shows a majority of voters, about 6 in 10, favor the state legalizing happy hour.

 AP VoteCast is an extensive survey of more than 94,000 voters revealing U.S. voters’ views on some of the most significant issues affecting the nation.
-And some of the least significant, too.
+And some that are less significant, too.

 Beyond the happy hour question, AP VoteCast explored Alabama college football rivalries, what Mississippi voters really think about former football star Brett Favre and whether Tennessee voters like Taylor Swift.
 These questions weren’t larks but part of a broader effort to understand how politics and culture intermingle.
 The survey was expansive enough to cover topics ranging from state ballot issues to theological questions about interpreting the Bible.